mrled/progfiguration/docs/src/user-reference/progfigsite/defining-dependencies.rst

 Progfigsite packages reference progfiguration core modules.
-When building progfigsite packages with ``progfiguration build`` (see :doc:`/user-reference/commands/progfiguration`), progfigsite packages include progfiguration core in the :doc:`autovendor` so they are self-contained.
+When building progfigsite packages with ``progfiguration build`` (see :doc:`/user-reference/commands/progfiguration`), progfigsite packages include progfiguration core in a subpackage of :doc:`builddata` so they are self-contained.

 You can also build progfigsite packages without a vendored progfiguration core by using standard Python build tools and a ``pyproject.toml``.